EIN (Employer Identification Number)

 There you only inform, information is power.

-The IRS (Internal Revenue Service) is the United States tax agency, and has different rules for LLCs depending on the number of members and the tax options they choose.
+The IRS (Internal Revenue Service) It is the United States tax agency, and applies different rules to LLCs depending on their number of members and the tax option chosen.

-Spain and the United States They have an agreement so that citizens and companies that make money in both countries do not have to pay taxes twice for the same.
-The objective is to put clear rules about where and how much they should pay, and so on promote trade and investment between the two nations. 🤝
+Spain and the United States They have an agreement so that citizens and companies that generate income in both countries do not pay taxes twice for the same reason.

-Think that you are from one country and earn money in another.
-This agreement tells you that you may not have to pay taxes in the country where you earned that money.
-For example, if you are Spanish and earn something in the United States, you may not have to share your earnings with the US government.
+Imagine if you're from one country and earn money in another.
+This agreement means you may not have to pay taxes in the country where you earned that money.

-This agreement also includes other advantages, such as the elimination of double taxation on dividends, interest and royalties, or the reduction of withholding at source.
-Before doing business between Spain and the United States, be well informed about the conditions and benefits of this agreement.
-You can also count on a tax advisor specialized in the US market.
+This agreement also includes other advantages, such as the elimination of double taxation on dividends, interest, and royalties, and the reduction of withholding taxes.
+Before doing business between Spain and the United States, be fully informed about the conditions and benefits.
+A tax advisor specializing in the US market can save you trouble and money.

-Entities in the income attribution regime (RAR) They are those that do not pay taxes as an entity, but rather their income is distributed among its members, who declare it on their personal taxes. 📋
+Entities in the income attribution regime (RAR) These are entities that do not pay taxes as an entity, but rather their income is distributed among their members, who declare it on their own tax returns.

 Also applies to some foreign entities, such as American Single Member Disregarded LLCs, which operate in Spain and pay taxes in an equivalent manner. 🌐